-We recommend that most students arrange their study abroad experience through one of our many provider companies.
+We recommend that most students arrange their study abroad experience through one of the education abroad organizations we work with.
 These agencies will arrange the details of your trip, including housing, course registration, insurance, excursions, etc. They also have representatives in the host country to help you with any questions or problems that may arise during your stay.

-In addition to using a third-party vendor, another option for study abroad is to enroll at one of Castleton University’s partner institutions for either one term or an academic year.
+In addition to using an education abroad organization, another option for study abroad is to enroll at one of Castleton University’s partner institutions for either one term or an academic year.
 Castleton cooperates with a number of universities around the world to promote the international exchange of students between our schools.

 Below is a list of Castleton’s partner institutions.
 We suggest that you spend some time exploring their websites and, if you need further information or have any questions, please contact Dean Peter Kimmel.

 Since 1979, Augsburg University’s Center for Global Education and Experience (CGEE) has welcomed students from more than 300 colleges and universities to its summer and semester study abroad programs in Central America, Mexico, and Southern Africa.
 Augsburg CGEE programs focus on community-based, critical, experiential, feminist, indigenous, and postcolonial pedagogies that foment transformation.

 Founded in 1876 by Joseph Hardy Neesima, who studied in the U.S. and stressed the importance of an international education, his wife Yae Neesima, and an American missionary.
 Today the college is a leading institution in women’s higher education in Japan.
 This liberal arts college of 6,500 students has eleven academic departments, complemented by a rich offering of extra-curricular activities.
 Castleton University hosts several students from Doshisha Women’s College each year.